dinghanshen/Cutoff/README.md

-# Cutoff: Data Augmentation for Natural Language
+# Cutoff: A Simple Data Augmentation Approach for Natural Language

 This repository contains source code necessary to reproduce the results presented in the following paper:
 * [*A Simple but Tough-to-Beat Data Augmentation Approach for Natural Language Understanding and Generation*](https://arxiv.org/abs/2009.13818)